Mohit2497/Sparks-Foundation/README.md

 # Sparks-Foundation

-This are the Tasks  of Spark Foundation Internship Task 1 :
+This is the Task 1  of Spark Foundation Internship

 The aim is to predict the percentage of an student based on the no. of study hours.